Hexagram 46升Pushing Upward

 Failure modesBlind ascent (line 6) without the firm correctness clause

-The dominant failure mode is the line-6 blind ascent without the corrective clause — 冥升 sustained past the altitude at which the configuration’s feedback has gone quiet.
-The board stops pushing back; the market stops correcting; the team stops saying the hard thing.
-The actor reads the silence as endorsement and keeps climbing without the unceasing firm correctness that the line explicitly attaches as the condition of continued advantage.
-The result is the executive who rose past the altitude where the rise was still being checked and who continues to ascend without the internal discipline that the external configuration has stopped supplying.
-The secondary failure mode is the inverse at line 4: skipping the 王用亨于岐山 founding-mountain offering and treating the ascent as if it were a private operational matter.
+The dominant failure mode is the line-6 blind ascent without the corrective clause — 冥升 sustained past the point at which the feedback around you has gone quiet.
+The deputies stop pushing back; the reviewers stop correcting; the people closest in stop saying the hard thing.
+You read the silence as endorsement and keep climbing without the unceasing firm correctness that the line explicitly attaches as the condition of continued advantage.
+The result is the leader who rose past the point where the rise was still being checked and who keeps ascending without the internal discipline that the people around them have stopped supplying.
+The secondary failure mode is the inverse at line 4: skipping the 王用亨于岐山 founding-mountain offering and treating the ascent as if it were a private, procedural matter.
 The hexagram is explicit that the founding-altitude ritual is the work, not decoration on the work.
-Both failures share a root: an ascender who reads the supreme-success clause of the hexagram statement and forgets that the supreme success is conditioned on the discipline of accumulating the small step by step.
+Both failures share a root: an ascender who reads the supreme-success clause of the hexagram statement and forgets that the supreme success is conditioned on the discipline of accumulating the small, step by step.

 Application & adjacentQuestion shape · Hexagram 45 pair · After the assembly, the ascent

 A note on the question shape this hexagram answers best.
-Pushing Upward rewards questions framed around a specific upcoming or current period of visible steady ascent — the quarter of compounding execution, the year after the coalition gathered, the arc of the institutional climb through promotion levels, the phase of the company that follows the round closing.
-It is less useful for vague questions about whether long-term growth will happen; for that question, re-read with Hexagrams 32 — Duration — or 53 — Gradual Progress — depending on whether the question is about endurance or about pacing.
+Pushing Upward rewards questions framed around a specific current or upcoming period of visible steady ascent — the season of compounding effort, the year after the coalition gathered, the climb through the ranks of an institution, the stretch of steady advance that follows a hard-won turning point.
+It is less useful for vague questions about whether long-term growth will happen; for that, re-read with Hexagram 32 — Duration — or Hexagram 53 — Gradual Progress — depending on whether the question is about endurance or about pacing.
 Pushing Upward presumes the rise is already underway.
 The hexagram is the instruction layer for what to do once the climb is visible.

 The canonical adjacent reading is Hexagram 45 — Gathering — the King Wen pair to Pushing Upward.
-Where Hexagram 45 names the moment of convergence at a single ritual gathering, Hexagram 46 names the gradual ascent that follows from a coalition that has already gathered.
-The two together form a clean arc: in Hexagram 45 the assembly forms at one moment in the ancestral temple; in Hexagram 46 the gathered coalition pushes upward through the next several altitudes, step by step, the way wood grows out of the earth.
-The pair tells founders and executives that the convening is the first move, not the whole move.
-The all-hands that aligned the team is the prelude to the quarter of upward work; the conference that announced the coalition is the prelude to the year of joint execution.
+Where Hexagram 45 names the moment of convergence at a single ritual gathering, Hexagram 46 names the gradual ascent that follows once a coalition has already gathered.
+The two together form a clean arc: in Hexagram 45 the assembly forms at one moment in the ancestral temple; in Hexagram 46 the gathered coalition pushes upward through the next several stages, step by step, the way wood grows out of the earth.
+The pair tells anyone leading a rise that the convening is the first move, not the whole move.
+The town meeting that aligned the neighborhood is the prelude to the long campaign of building; the convention that launched a movement is the prelude to the years of patient organizing.
 Reading 46 alone without 45 forgets that the ascent requires a coalition that first had to be gathered; reading 45 without 46 mistakes the gathering for the destination.

-The line-4 Mount Qi offering is the hexagram’s operational hinge.
+The line-4 Mount Qi offering is the hexagram’s central hinge.
 Line 4 carries the founding-altitude ritual at which the ascent is sanctified by the institution that confers legitimacy, and the fortune-and-no-error verdict is unconditional once the offering is made.
-The decision-relevant move for the ascender at line 4 is to refuse the temptation to treat the climb as a private operational matter and instead to ritualise the rise in front of the configuration that grants the mandate — the board presentation, the founder’s letter, the public commitment ceremony.
-The decision-relevant move for the great-person figure named in the hexagram statement is to actually be available to be seen at line 1, when the trusted ascent is asking for the senior’s welcome.
-The decision-relevant move for the ascender at line 6 is to convert the unceasing firm correctness from an external check into an internal discipline, because the configuration above has gone quiet not because the climb is complete but because the rise has carried the actor past the positions that were keeping it honest.
+The decision-relevant move for the mover at line 4 is to refuse the temptation to treat the climb as a private, procedural matter and instead to ritualise the rise in front of the body that grants the mandate — the inaugural lecture, the swearing-in, the public commitment ceremony.
+The decision-relevant move for the great-person figure named in the hexagram statement is to actually make themselves available to be seen at line 1, when the trusted ascent is asking for the senior’s welcome.
+The decision-relevant move for the mover at line 6 is to convert the unceasing firm correctness from an external check into an internal discipline, because the people above have gone quiet not because the climb is complete but because the rise has carried you past the positions that were keeping it honest.

 SynthesisYiGram Editorial